 In order to help us help you efficiently and effectively, please include as many of the following details in your initial support ticket as apply.

-Including these details in your initial Support request can certainly speed up our ability to respond effectively.
+Including these details in your initial Support ticket can certainly speed up our ability to respond effectively.
 Excellent communication builds trust and in the end saves both parties time.
-We understand sometimes your request is not a "black and white" scenarios so some of these best practices are not always possible.
+We understand sometimes your ticket is not a "black and white" scenario, so some of these best practices are not always possible.
 Provide what you know to be essential and if we need something more or different, we'll let you know :) We always do our best to quickly understand and resolve your questions!

-- A clear summary of the problem (How can we help you?)
+- A clear summary of the problem (What problem are you trying to solve?)

 - A link to any referenced record(s)